AMERICAN CULTURE REPORTER

 Twenty-five-plus years ago when I first moved from Marietta (the new home of the Braves) to Athens, Georgia, in 1990, one of my first UGA friends in the group I knew from school was Andrew Rieger, later the front of Elf Power.
 A member band of the old Athens-based music label The Elephant 6, like other so-called Elephant 6 acts, Elf Power are melodic yet quite trippy.
 Real staying power there, evidenced by a long run of moderate successes and propelled forth by the enigmatic engine of Rieger’s soul.
 The music moves easily into matters of adult life, while still taking a listening audience on a wild ride through the energies more closely associated with youth.

-The single best track from the whole history of the Elephant 6 label is from sometime Athens residents and of Ruston, Louisiana (where I once visited Louisiana Tech on a football recruiting trip), a band called Neutral Milk Hotel.
+The single best track from the whole history of the Elephant 6 movement is from sometime Athens residents and of Ruston, Louisiana (where I once visited Louisiana Tech on a football recruiting trip), a band called Neutral Milk Hotel.
 In the Aeroplane Over the Sea is simply a warbling circus of a masterpiece, title track to an album of same name.
+Interesting artist Jeff Mangum wrote the album’s stuff (one of two total records) while living in Athens then moved Colorado to arrange and record it, not on the Elephant 6 label.

-I like to sample a nice taste of the best of the Elephant 6 acts on YouTube, and you should definitely try to catch Elf Power live out on the road.
+Sample a nice taste of the best of the Elephant 6 acts on YouTube, and you should definitely try to catch Elf Power live out on the road.
 Or my current fav Athens band still, of Montreal, considered a later wave of the Elephant 6 movement, which I’d first heard, at all, on Andrea’s little record player at the Marietta party house we called Kinjac, the summer before Athens.
-Olivia Tremor Control spinning out their layered warped sounds, I initially wondered if the record itself weren’t damaged.
+Will Cullen Hart’s band Olivia Tremor Control spinning out their layered warped sounds, I initially wondered if the record itself weren’t damaged.
 Was I on something?

 Not talking about hippie jam bands, here folks, though I’m sure they would love to play another set for you while you burn big or your blossoms bloom.
-My friend Gordon Lamb has a new book out called Widespread Panic in the Streets of Athens, Georgia where you can read all about the biggest of them, save the Grateful Dead, whom I saw three times at the Omni and were definitely a deeply cultural trip.
-Widespread shows were increasingly bigger rock shows during the years I saw them play in Athens (most of the 1990s), and their musicianship was surely strong, they go long but had none of this artschool-quality vibrance I ultimately enjoy so much more.
+My friend Gordon Lamb has a new book out called Widespread Panic in the Streets of Athens, Georgia where you can read all about the biggest of them, save the Grateful Dead.
+I saw the Dead three times at the old Omni each a definitely deeply cultural trip.
+Widespread shows (saw them at Super Jam and the Georgia Theatre) were increasingly bigger rock shows during the years I saw them play in Athens in the ’90s, and their musicianship was surely strong, they go long but had none of this artschool-quality vibrance I am ultimately enjoying so much more.

 Groovin’ in ol’ Georgia.